 Caroline came to study law later in life after a long career in the Magistrates’ Courts Service.
 She read for her degree part time in the evenings whilst still employed by the Courts Service.
 On completion of her degree she completed a PGCE (FE) (Law).
 Deciding a career as a lecturer was her goal, she began her teaching career whilst doing her PGCE.
-Since then Caroline has taught at a variety of educational institutions, though predominantly at universities, including King's College London; Birkbeck, University of London; and Arden University, as well as Pearson Education London.
+Since then Caroline has taught at a variety of educational institutions, though predominantly at universities, including King's College London; Birkbeck, University of London; Pearson College London; BPP University and the Law Training Centre.
 She has taught law to foundation, undergraduate and graduate students and specialises in teaching distance learning students using online teaching platforms.

 Caroline also has a keen interest in mooting, having organised mooting societies and competitions.
 She has supported students taking part in competitive moots both in the UK and overseas.
 Caroline has published academic work with a colleague and continues to actively write with the aim to publish in the future.